 Jason: Jason was a boy rumored to be the illegitimate son of Al Capone.
 He was found hung in Shipwrecked's attic in the 1920s.
 It is believed he was murdered because he was about to turn Capone in to the authorities.
 Jason has been seen in the attic (less frequently now that the attic has been renovated), and on the roof.
 He appears so lifelike, previous owners have reported calls from passersby, who upon spotting the boy on the roof thought he was trapped and called the bar to get him help.

 Missing Federal Agents: During the 1920's two revenuers, or IRS agents, came to the Inn to question Al Capone.
 They were not seen again.
 Perhaps they were shown the tunnels.

 Logger: A logger was rumored to have been murdered on the property where Shipwrecked now stands in the late 1800's.
 This spirit is reported to have a cantankerous disposition.
 Fortunately, he has not visited Shipwrecked for quite some time.

-Crying Baby: The baby's Mother was known to be one of Capone's "girls."
+Crying Baby: The baby's mother was known to be one of Capone's "girls."
 One day the baby went missing.
-The very next day the Mother disappeared.
+The very next day the mother disappeared.
 It is believed that the baby was an illegitimate child of Capone's.
 Whatever happened to the woman and baby remains a mystery.
-Every once and a while a baby’s cry can be heard on the upper floors late at night.
+Every once in a while a baby’s cry can be heard on the upper floors late at night.